-Electrowinning is a widely used technology in modern metal recovery, mining, refining and waste water treatment applications.
-Electrowinning is one of the oldest electrolytic processes known and was first introduced in 1807 by English chemist Humphry Davy.
-After 66 long years the first commercial refinery Balbach and Sons Refining and Smelting Company adopted the electrowinning technology and shortly after became the second largest metal processing company in the United States.
+Electrowinning is a widely used technology in modern metal recovery, mining, refining, and wastewater treatment applications.
+The electrowinning process is one of the oldest electrolytic processes known and was first introduced in 1807 by English chemist Humphry Davy.
+After 66 long

 “Modern technology Owes ecology An apology.”

 But before we dive deeper into understanding electrowinning let us look more generally at what an electrolytic process is, since electrowinning is an electrolytic process.

 An electrolytic process is based on the principles of electrolysis.